 In a gentle voice, recognize that you understand that they must be feeling (name the feelings – upset, sad, angry, left-out) because of (being busy, working a lot, you are distracted taking care of their sick sister, etc.) and apologize that you haven’t had more time to spend together.

-KIDS THAT FEEL POWERLESS ACT OUT
+2. KIDS FEEL POWERLESS & ACT OUT IN UNWELCOME WAYS

 Our lives can quickly become busy and when we should be tuning into our child’s emotional and physical needs and incorporating them into the family decision-making, we instead begin to bark orders.
 It’s easier to tell our children what to do and where to go, instead of asking for their input.